 Now, consider Bob and Alice.
 Each are inside a separate spaceship.
 The two spaceships are at rest relatively speaking.
 Bob takes some measurements inside his spaceship; Alice does likewise.
 Both drink a potion that puts them to sleep.
 While they sleep, one of their spaceships is accelerated to speed v; the other remains at rest relative to the other.
 When Alice and Bob wake up, they must figure out which of their spaceships is going speed v.
 According to relativity theory, they won't be able to tell.
 If there is no friction and if there are no windows or portholes, both will perceive they are still at rest.

 Both Alice and Bob experience the same laws of physics but ... not the same measurements.
 As I mentioned earlier, both took some measurements when both ships were at rest.
 One measurement was a momentum, given their respective masses.
-They each fired themselves out of a small cannon.
-They each measured the distance they flew and the time it took; i.e., the velocity.
+They each put on an iron suit and switched on an electromagnet.
+They each measured the distance they flew and the time it took; i.e., the average velocity.
 They calculated the momentum by multiplying mass and velocity.
-Using the same method, Alice now measures her velocity again.
+Using the same method, Alice now measures her average velocity again.
 She notices no change.
 Bob, however, is in for a surprise.
-His velocity has slowed down.
+His average velocity has slowed down.
 The momentum is conserved, so that means his mass has increased!
 Thus Alice and Bob deduce, pursuant to equation 1) below, that Alice's spaceship is at rest relative to Bob's.
 Bob's ship is the one moving at velocity v.

 Suppose Alice and Bob can see inside each other's ship as Bob's ship passes by Alice's.
 According to relativity theory, Alice sees Bob's clock running slower and the length of Bob's ship has shrunk.
 Bob, however, sees Alice's clock running slower and it is her ship that has shrunk.
 Is Bob right?
 Or is Alice?
 Are they both right?
 Are they both wrong?
 Did one or both of their ships shrink?
 Is time really running slower for Bob and/or Alice?